-Jonathan had his first play published shortly after completing a two year playwriting course at Southampton’s Nuffield Theatre (now known as MAST Mayflower Sudios).
-Since then he’s somehow managed to write nearly 50 more plays, monologues, sketches and short pantos (including many suitable for Zoom and/or audio performance) that have been performed all over the UK (several on the London Fringe) and in various other countries including Australia, Cambodia, Canada, Denmark, Germany, India, Ireland, Hungary, Morocco, Switzerland and the USA.
+Jonathan had his first play performed and published shortly after completing a two year training course at Southampton’s Nuffield Theatre (now known as MAST Mayflower Studios).
+Since then he’s written over 50 more plays, monologues, duologues, sketches and short pantos (including many suitable for Zoom and/or audio performance) that have been performed all over the UK (including on the London Fringe) and in various other countries (including Australia, Cambodia, Canada, Denmark, Germany, India, Ireland, Hungary, Morocco, Switzerland and the USA).

-Published Plays has details of all Jonathan's plays, monologues, sketches and pantos that have been published together with links to read them on-line.
+Published Plays has details of all Jonathan's plays, monologues, duologues, sketches and short pantos that have been published together with links to read them on-line.

-Other Plays has details of Jonathan's unpublished plays that can also be read on-line.
+Other Plays has details of Jonathan's other plays.

 "I've rarely seen a funnier opening to a play".

 Paul Vale (Theatre Critic and Feature Writer THE STAGE) on We're all Dead